Derek Hough Pranks Mom Marianne & Pushes Her Into A Pool In Hilarious Video Clip

 He then jumped in the pool after his good-natured mom, who laughed at his antics.

-Julianne felt terribly for her mother in a comment she added to the share.
+Julianne felt terrible for her mother in a comment she added to the share.
 She followed up her statement with three laughing and crying emoji.

-Stephen “Twitch” Boss, husband of Derek’s former Dancing with the Stars fellow pro Allison Holker, music mogul Scooter Braun, World of Dance host Scott Evans, choreographer Kyle Hanagami, E!
-News host Jason Kennedy, and Derek’s longtime girlfriend Hayley Erbert all commented on the stunt.
+Stephen “Twitch” Boss, husband of Derek’s former Dancing with the Stars fellow pro Allison Holker, left a comment on the stunt.
+Others that chimed in included music mogul Scooter Braun, World of Dance host Scott Evans, choreographer Kyle Hanagami, E!
+News host Jason Kennedy, and Derek’s longtime girlfriend Hayley Erbert.

 “I don’t know whether to laugh, or say a prayer for you,” remarked one fan.